 First, I use well-level production data from DrillingInfo to identify fracking counties in the US.
 A fracking county is defined as any county with positive oil or gas extraction from a non-vertical well in a drilling formation that corresponds to a shale play.
 There are fracking counties in 16 states: Arkansas, California, Colorado, Louisiana, Michigan, Mississippi, Montana, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas, Utah, West Virginia, and Wyoming as seen in Figure 1.
-I will examine migration pattern to fracking counties in these states.
+I examine migration pattern to fracking counties in these states.

 Migration Data.
-Migration data is obtained from the Internal Revenue Service (IRS) Statistics of Income (SOI).
-Using tax documentation, such as Tax Form 1040, the IRS tracks the number of households that filed their taxes in one county in one year and in a different county the next year.
+Migration data come from the Internal Revenue Service (IRS) Statistics of Income (SOI).
+Using tax documentation, such as Tax Form 1040, the IRS tracks the number of households that filed their taxes in one county one year and in a different county the next year.
 They then report the number of returns (households) and tax exemptions (individuals) that move for each county pair.5 County pairs are censored for privacy purposes when there are fewer than 10 returns that move.
-In 2013, the censoring threshold increased from 10 to 20 returns, which would have suppressed 47.5 percent of the county-to-county flows between 2000 and 2012.
-For this reason I restrict my analysis to migration between 2000 and 2012.6 I then aggregate up flows from each origin county to fracking counties in each fracking state.
-Because the IRS only provides a total count, I will use 2005 to 2012 American Community Survey microdata obtained from IPUMS to explore heterogeneous effects by demographic characteristics (Ruggles et al., 2015).
-This allows me to see if exposure to news about fracking affects migration differently by gender, race, education, and marital status.
+In 2013, the censoring threshold increased from 10 to 20 returns, which would have suppressed 47.5 percent of the county-to-county